rust3ds/ctru-rs/ctr-std/README.md

 * `raw`
 * `u128`

-# Non-functional or partially functional modules
+# Partially working modules
 * `env`       argc/argv can be implemented but have not been yet
+* `net`       Anything not involving IPv6 should work after initializing the `Soc` service in `ctru-rs`
+* `os`        The modules in here should work, but they aren't well-tested

+# Non-functional modules
-* `process`   Unable to be implemented
+* `process`   Unable to be implemented due to platform incompatibilities